-If you choose to go down the County Court claim route, then we will prepare a claim form and send it to the Court for you.
+If you choose to go down the county court claim route, then we will prepare a claim form and send it to the court for you.
 Your debtor will then have 14 days to either respond to the claim or settle the debt.
-If they do not then we will apply for Judgment on your behalf and advise you on the best course of enforcement.
+If they don’t then we’ll apply for Judgment on your behalf and advise you on the best course of enforcement.

 We will charge you the following for this stage:-

 |Value of Debt||Our fees||Court fee|